temitopeAdeyemo/store/README.md

-# Speakup API
+# Store API

 ## Description

-This is a RESTful API for Speakup.
-Speakup is a blog application where user come un board to share experiences and post their opinions about shared experiences.
+This is a RESTful API for Store App.
+Store is a blog application where user come un board to share experiences and post their opinions about shared experiences.

 ## Technologies